knhq/Simple-ssh-botnet/README.md

 This script can send command to a list of ssh server.

 You need to add bot in the script by yourself.

+Sometimes it will occur some bugs like:

+        AttributeError: 'NoneType' object has no attribute 'sendline'

+I can't solve it now.Just run more times to continue.
 # Usage :

     python2 botnet.py